Super Smash Bros. Crusade

 Unused Stage Content

 As of v0.8, Onett was removed from the Stage Select screen.
 However, the code still exists and can be accessed with the Random button.
-The stage has been removed completely in v0.8.4.
+The stage was removed completely in v0.8.4.

 ...However a preview file for it can be found.
 It's unlike any other preview picture currently in the game.
-Most notably, it uses a circular outline rather than a rectangular one.
+Most notably, it uses a circular outline rather than a rectangular one, This is a leftover from v0.7.

-Earlier demos suggest that Rainbow Road from the Mario Kart series was going to be a playable stage.
+Earlier demos suggest that Rainbow Road from Mario Kart 64 was going to be a playable stage.
 The most current demos only leave one bit of it behind: a stage icon.
+Theres also his music from Mario Kart 64 in v0.1.1-v0.2.3(Unreleased).

 Unused Asteroid Field Background